MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/get-started-writing.md

 | Human translation   | de-DE, es-ES, fr-FR, it-IT, ja-JP, ko-KR, pt-BR, ru-RU, zh-CN, zh-TW |
 | Machine translation | cs-CZ, hu-HU, nl-NL, pl-PL, pt-PT, sv-SE, tr-TR                      |

-If you find an error in translation, rather than in the technical details of the article, open an issue in the localized repository.
+The content translated by machine translation may not always result in correct word choices and grammar.
+If you find an error in translation for any language, rather than in the technical details of the article, open an issue in the localized repository.
 Explain why you think the translation is incorrect.
 Our localization team reviews and responds to these issues.

 ## Next steps